 You can use any permanent loan product you qualify for (Conventional, VA, FHA & USDA)—the most popular is Conventional financing.

 What kind of payments will I be making during construction?
 How will they change as construction proceeds?

 As the home is being built we advance money based on how much work has been completed, and the buyer makes interest-only payments.
 These payments start out small and grow as the home is being completed.
 The largest interest payment will be at the end when the home is closer to completion.

 How much of a down payment will I need?

-Park Sterling Bank requires a 10% down payment in the form of land equity or cash.
+PrimeLending requires a 10% down payment in the form of land equity if you already own the land or cash.

 Using the equity in my lot as down payment—how does that work?

 If you already own your land, we would be able to structure your loan as a construction refinance and use equity towards your required 10% down payment.

 Do I need a really high credit score to qualify for a construction loan?

 Do I need insurance on the home during construction?